How to Make Snickerdoodle Cookies

 Cinnamon Sugar Coating for Sickerdoodles

 The main difference between sugar cookies and snickerdoodle cookies is really the cream of tartar in the cookie dough and the combo of sugar and ground cinnamon that the balls of cookie dough are rolled in just before baking.
 This light coating provides cinnamon-iness (duh), some color, and a little crunch that contrasts very nicely with the delicate, soft interior.

 Cream of Tartar in Snickerdoodles

 Part of why Snickerdoodles are so tender is thanks to the cream of tartar.
-It has a bit of acidity which activates the baking soda, which gives these cookies a different texture than straight butter or sugar cookies.
+It has a bit of acidity which activates the baking soda, and gives these cookies a different texture than straight butter or sugar cookies.
 The cream of tartar is offers a slightly tangy flavor.
 Cream of tartar is often used to stabalize whipped cream and meringues.
 Here it offers a bit of tartness and the distinctive soft, cakey texture in Snickerdoodles.